-The AMS6140-01 is a cost-effective infrared detection module designed for high-volume applications.
-It includes the PVMA-1TE-6-1x1-TO39-pSiAR-70 infrared detector which is optimized for wavelengths up to 6 μ m.
+The AMS3140-01/AMS6140-01 are cost-effective infrared detection modules designed for high-volume applications.
+They include PVMA-1TE-5-1x1-TO39pSiAR-70/PVMA-1TE-6-1x1-TO39-pSiAR-70 detectors which are optimized for wavelengths up to $5 \mu m$ or up to 6 μm respectively.
 The built-in amplifier and temperature controller provide constant responsivity over a wide range of ambient temperatures.
 Wide frequency bandwidth and low 1/f noise corner frequency provide efficient measurements with generally available sources of radiation, including MEMS heaters and pulsed LEDs or lasers.
-With differential output, the module offers easy connectivity over tiny and low-cost connectors with high immunity to electromagnetic interference.
+With differential output, the modules offer easy connectivity over tiny and low-cost connectors with high immunity to electromagnetic interference.
 Small dimensions provide easy mechanical and thermal integration with the target device.
-Planar silicon window with anti-reflection coating facilitates applications with narrow-band IR sources.
+Planar silicon window with antireflection coating facilitates applications with narrowband IR sources.